 2. The Income Statement: Measuring Profitability

-Cost of Goods Sold (COGS): Direct costs of manufacturing the e-bikes, including raw materials and labor.
+Cost of Goods Sold (COGS): The direct costs of producing the products you sell, including raw materials, labor, and manufacturing expenses.

-Operating Expenses: Costs of running the business, such as salaries, rent, and utilities.
+Operating Expenses: The costs involved in running your business, like rent, salaries, marketing, and utilities.

-Net Profit: Final profit after accounting for all expenses, interest, and taxes.
+Net Profit: The final profit after all expenses, including interest and taxes, are deducted.

 Revenue | $300,000 |